 We work with current industry experts who have in-depth knowledge of what is required to get screen actors into the business.
 Our students are closely mentored and guided over the two-year program by high-qualified teachers with real life, experience of the film and television industry both in Australia and internationally.

-Benefits of Getting a Diploma of Screen Acting
+Benefits of Getting an Advanced Diploma of Screen Acting

 You build a house from solid foundations, and actors are no different.
 Acting for screen requires far more than simple charisma.
 Our in-depth two- year program gives actors significant time to develop their range and work with industry experts to hone the vital skills required for the film and TV industry.